zamadatix/minimal-dns-server/README.md

 Listens on all IPv4 and IPv6 interfaces by default.
 If you want v4 only modify the socket creation to `udp4`.
 If you want v6 only modify the socket creation to have the `ipv6Only` option which disables IPv4 mapped IPv6 addresses.

-Basic logging of errors and query logging (for valid queries) to `dns.log`.
+Basic logging of errors and query logging (for valid queries) to `/var/log/dns`.

-There is also a rudimentary service definition file for Open-RC you can drop in `/etc/init.d/`.
-To add to boot `rc-update add dns`
+There is also a rudimentary service definition file `dns` for Open-RC you can drop in `/etc/init.d/`.
+To add to boot `rc-update add dns`.

 ## Why

-Fun weekend project to remove another external dependency (BIND) from my self hosted infrastructure.
+Fun weekend project to remove another external dependency (BIND) from my personal self hosted infrastructure.

 ## Future plans
 I'd like to convert the code to Zig to remove the Node dependency and be a step closer to removing MUSL libc.
 Once that's done there are a few features I'd still like to add while keeping it minimal:

+- Be a little more forgiving and spec compliant to ensure support from all resolvers
 - Automatic generation of the record `a` and `aaaa` buffers from IP strings
 - Move the records file and logging configuration out of the source code and into a config file
 - Add support for TXT records (to work towards Let's Encrypt integration)